 California, around 1920.
 Alexandria, a young Rumanian immigrant child, is in hospital with a broken arm after falling while picking oranges.
 She befriends Roy Walker, a movie actor who has broken his legs in a fall after trying to kill himself because the woman he loved left with another actor.
 Roy begins telling Alexandria stories.
 He tells her an epic tale that concerns five men abandoned on a reef by the Spanish governor Odious – Otta Benga, a slave who escaped his chains; an Indian whose beloved bride was abducted by Odious; the Italian explosives expert Luigi who was ostracised in his home town because of Odious; the naturalist Charles Darwin and his monkey companion Wallace; and a masked bandit who swears an oath against Odious for the murder of his brother.
 They make an escape from the reef by grabbing onto an elephant that floats past.
 On land, a mystic joins them, offering guidance.
 After raiding a caravan, the bandit abducts the beautiful Sister Evelyn and they fall in love, only for him to learn that she is Odious’s fiancee.
 During the telling of the story, Roy tries to wind events around in order to get Alexandria to steal the drugs from the infirmary that he needs to complete his suicide.

 The Indian-born Tarsem Singh, known on screen variously as Tarsem or Tarsem Singh Dhandwar, is a fascinating directorial talent.
 The bulk of Tarsem’s work has been in commercials and music video where he gained a considerable reputation during the 1990s.
 Tarsem made a striking debut on cinema screens with his first film, the Jennifer Lopez starring The Cell (2000) where he appropriated the look of various modernist works of art to depict the visually ornate interior world of a madman.
-Since then, Tarsem has been named as director of a number of other film projects, including the long planned remakes of Westworld (1973), Logan’s Run (1976) and Constantine (2005).
-Subsequent to The Fall, Tarsem made the Greek myth adventure Immortals (2011), followed by the Snow White adaptation Mirror Mirror (2012), the bodyswap film Self/less (2015) and the reworked Wizard of Oz tv series Emerald City (2017).
+Subsequent to that, Tarsem was associated as director of a number of other projects, including the long planned remakes of Westworld (1973) and Logan’s Run (1976), as well as Constantine (2005) but chose instead to make The Fall..

 The film almost entirely exists as a gallery of extraordinary images.
 These include the likes of Alexander and his soldiers meeting as tiny figures in the midst of a desert where they are dwarfed by the landscape behind them, a single vast wall of orange sand; the Indian’s wife trapped inside a maze (the Jantar Mantar labyrinth in Jaipur) and fleeing to a tower from which she plunges to her death; the flight from an arroyo of desert canyons into a series of richly verdant green terraces that suddenly erupt into hundreds of the mystic’s people; the appearance of hundreds of black-garbed soldiers from the terraced sides of a stepwell; slaves struggling across a desert pulling a giant red carriage where several of them are chained inside the giant wooden wheels forced to turn them like hamsters; elephants swimming through the ocean; a city (Jodhpur in India) where the houses below are all painted blue; a wedding that takes place surrounded by twirling dervishes.
 Even amazing little scenes where Sister Evelyn confesses her feelings for the bandit and all her dialogue is followed by a child’s voice in aria in the background singing the words that she has just said.